antaripJKashyap/Digital-Strategy-Assistant/docs/userGuide.md

 After inputting the confirmation code sent to their email, administrators can log in.
 ![image](./images/confirmation.png)

-Upon logging in, the administrator will see the analytics of the public view of the Digital Learning Strategy.
+Upon logging in, the administrator will see the analytics of the public view of the Digital Strategy Assistant.
 This includes the number of users by month, the number of messages sent by each role by month, and the average feedback score for each role.
 ![image](./images/admin-analytics.png)

 Clicking on the "Categories" button on the side bar will allow administrators to see the created categories.
 The entries can be reordered by dragging and dropping the move cell.
 Pressing save order will save the order of the categories.